trevordbunch/cis411_lab2_Arch/labreports/LAB_ReidBurger.md

 - Direct database access is reduced by separating the database-changing layer from the view layer.
 - **Interfaces** can be built by only going down to the Service layer, which is a lighter load for the system to handle than the database layer
 - The database layer only needs to be accessed by third party services (for adding events) and by the system itself (for deleting past events or adding to the number of volunteers)
+- The database layer can be reached by the service layer if there is complex data that needs to be retrieved, i.e. data that can needs to be combined with other data

 Cons
 - The first three layers are usually accessed together since you don't often stop at the logic with no data to read